Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 snippet: EndpointNameByAttribute

 ### Default Critical error action

 The default [Critical Error Action](/nservicebus/hosting/critical-errors.md) for the Host is:

 snippet: DefaultHostCriticalErrorAction

-The default callback should be overriden, if some custom code should be executed before exiting the process, such as persisting some in-memory data, flushing the loggers, etc. Refer to the [Critical Errors](/nservicebus/hosting/critical-errors.md) article for more information.
+The default callback should be overridden, if some custom code should be executed before exiting the process, such as persisting some in-memory data, flushing the loggers, etc. Refer to the [Critical Errors](/nservicebus/hosting/critical-errors.md) article for more information.

 ## Roles - Built-in configurations